plsuwu/malwhere/README.md

 # malwhere

-assorted malware techniques and related computer menaces.
+assorted malware techniques

-> payloads aren't actually malicious, they're like all msfvenom `cmd.exe /c calc.exe` shellcode or at worst the registry stager writes the msfvenom `calc.exe` shellcode to a registry key and leaves it there.
+> payloads aren't actually malicious, they're all msfvenom `cmd.exe /c calc.exe`-based payloads and at worst the registry stager writes some shellcode to a registry key and leaves it there.
->
 > also defender instantly shreds most of these the second you compile them on account of the aforementioned msfvenom shellcode.

 |directory |language |technique |